Written by Owner Anna - 13 / 10 / 20

 Our assistant manager and fellow 5 team members organised in secret to turn up to the shop, hijack this meeting and force me to talk about an undisclosed subject so that they could, quote: “see my raw reactions to their accusations”.
 This is an issue of ethics.
 It was an act of gross misconduct and I can only describe it as a modern-day witch hunt.
 I have asked all 6 of them involved never to treat anyone the way we were treated.
 Myself, the manager and business manager all had to take time off work due to how much it had affected us and I do not say stuff like this lightly.

-For 20 minutes we tried to convince them this was not the right way to go about things, but what followed was an hour of threatening and passive aggressive accusations and attacking me for my personal beliefs and opinions referencing divine truth as if it were some sort of bible of laws that I life my life by.
+For 20 minutes we tried to convince them this was not the right way to go about things, but what followed was an hour of threatening and passive aggressive accusations and attacking me for my personal beliefs and opinions referencing Divine Truth (online spiritual teachings that I listen to) as if it were some sort of bible of laws that I blindly life my life by.
 I was told that I was uneducated, transphobic and biphobic and that unless I changed my opinion, they weren’t comfortable working for me.
 This last point I have no issue with, don’t work somewhere you’re not comfortable.
 But do not ambush and corner your employer, attack them, give them an ultimatum and then decide afterwards that you don’t feel comfortable working that evening.
 Only to go on and later accuse your employer of putting demands on you and affecting your social security.
 It’s actual madness, but this is what happens when we feel justified in acting out in our pain and anger, we completely loose sense of truth, reality and logic.

 In hindsight I should have given them the option to stop their ambush and follow protocol or be fired.
 Although the Unhappy Maki tag line would then have read “staff try to stand up for transphobic behaviour and get fired”, it would have been the correct way to handle things.
 It would have avoided a lot of hurt and mistruths being spread.
 If I had been someone who was a Muslim or Christian employee there would have been a lawsuit.
 Instead I am a business owner who doesn’t align to any organised religion and so that means…. this behaviour is then ok?